Holography of quarter-BPS AdS bubbles: Discussion

 In this work, we have presented a concrete realization of the AdS$_5$/CFT$_4$ dictionary for quarter-BPS heavy states.
 Our analysis focused on a specific class of quarter-BPS geometries, known as \ads{} bubbles, that fit within a five-dimensional truncation of Type IIB supergravity.
 With a suitable ansatz, we were able to decouple the BPS equations governing these solutions, allowing us to better study the asymptotic behavior of the solutions.
 We examined these geometries both perturbatively, in an expansion around the \adsf{} vacuum, and numerically, solving the full non-linear equations.

 We then performed a holographic analysis of the bubbling solutions.
 From an asymptotic expansion of the supergravity fields, we computed the expectation values of all light operators of dimension-2, as well as the R-charges, perturbatively in terms of the deformation parameters of the solutions, $\beta_1$ and $\beta_2$.
 We constructed an ansatz for the dual CFT state to quadratic order in the perturbation parameter, and employed a non-renormalization theorem to match the three-point functions computed in the free theory with the holographic results.
 This allowed us to determine the coefficients of the ansatz, and finally express the CFT state in terms of the lightest quarter-BPS operator \eqref{eq:pure_quarter_state}.

-We also performed several consistency checks to validate our results.
+Subsequently, we used this identification to compute quarter-BPS correlators at strong coupling.
+These correlators were shown to not receive corrections at one loop, and were expected to be protected at all orders.
+We found however a counter-example: one instance where the supergravity result differs from the free-theory result, therefore showing that this correlator is not protected.

-This work represents a significant step forward in our understanding of quarter-BPS states and geometries, and opens avenues for further research.
+This work represents opens avenues for further research on quarter-BPS states and geometries.
 One direction currently under investigation \cite{placeholder2026} involves using these geometries as a tool to compute new classes of four-point correlators with quarter-BPS operators.
 Indeed, according to the holographic dictionary, Heavy-Heavy-Light-Light (HHLL) correlators can be expressed in terms of the solutions to a wave equation in the geometry dual to the heavy state.
 Following the approach of \cite{Aprile:2024lwy,Aprile:2025hlt} (and building on earlier work in AdS$_3$ \cite{Ceplak:2021wzz}), one can consider the formal light limit of these correlators, to extract LLLL correlators.
 Using the expression for the CFT state derived in this paper, it becomes possible to isolate the pure quarter-BPS contribution, and compute for the first time correlators such as $\expval{O_{1/4}O_{1/4}O_{1/2}O_{1/2}}$ and $\expval{O_{1/4}O_{1/2}O_{1/2}O_{1/2}}$, in the supergravity regime.

 A natural question for future exploration is whether one can derive an expression for the heavy state beyond the perturbative regime.
 The expectation values of all single-particle operators of dimension higher than 2 vanish, which places strong constraints on the form of the heavy state.
 Combined with the expansion of the expectation values of dimension-two chiral primaries, this data may provide sufficient information to completely fix the state.
 The first challenge is in determining a complete, suitable ansatz in terms of multi-traces, or multi-particles, for the CFT state.
 Another possibility involve starting with a coherent ansatz such as \eqref{eq:quarter_coherent}, though the three-point functions of such operators are technically challenging to compute.